Languages of the Roman Empire: Jewish diaspora

 Inscriptions in Greek and Latin set up by Jews attest to Jewish bi- or multilingualism, and their distribution in the Empire reflects the Jewish diaspora.
 These may have the Hebrew tag shalom at the end.
 Evidence for Jews in Egypt is preserved by papyri until the Jewish revolt of 116–117.
 In the first half of the 5th century, Greek coexisted with Hebrew and Jewish Aramaic in the Jewish communities of Palaestina Prima and Secunda, and is found in mosaic inscriptions even in synagogues.

 Like the Septuagint, the Greek translation of the Hebrew Bible that predated the Imperial era, Jewish literature in Greek under the Empire was written mainly for Jews who spoke Greek.
 Some Jews writing in Greek during the late Hellenistic and early Imperial period—notably the philosopher Philo and the historian Josephus—included gentiles among their intended audience.
-The Sibylline Oracles and the Wisdom of Solomon are other examples of Jewish literature in Greek from this general period.
+The Sibylline Oracles and the Wisdom of Solomon are other examples of Jewish literature in Greek from this period.

-No surviving Greek texts written after the year 100 CE can be securely identified as having a Jewish author.
+No surviving Greek texts written after the year 100 AD can be securely identified as having a Jewish author.
 After this time, Jewish writings in Greek became irrelevant to Christians, who were thus unlikely to preserve them.
 The manuscription tradition of medieval Jewish culture has preserved only writings in Hebrew and Aramaic.